Long-term orbital and rotational motions of Ceres and Vesta: Orbital and rotational solutions obtained with the symplectic integration

 \subsection{Orbital motion La2011}

-The orbital solution La2011 is computed on $\left[-250:250\right]\MYR$ in a frame associated to the invariable plane \citep{laskar2011a}.
-Two successive rotations allow to pass from this frame to the ICRF as explained in the appendix \ref{sec:planinv}.
-The variables $z=e \exp(i\varpi)$ and $\zeta=\sin\left(i/2\right)\exp(i\Omega)$ are computed from the non canonical elliptical elements $(a,\lambda,e,\varpi,i,\Omega)$, where $a$ is the semi-major axis, $\lambda$ the mean longitude, $e$ the eccentricity ,$\varpi$ the longitude of the perihelion, $i$ the inclination with respect to the invariable plane and $\Omega$ the longitude of the ascending node.
+The orbital solution La2011 is computed on $\left[-250:250\right]\MYR$ in a frame associated with the invariable plane \citep{laskar2011a}.
+Two successive rotations allow us to pass from this frame to the ICRF as explained in Appendix \ref{sec:planinv}.
+The variables $z=e \exp(i\varpi)$ and $\zeta=\sin\left(i/2\right)\exp(i\Omega)$ are computed from the noncanonical elliptical elements $(a,\lambda,e,\varpi,i,\Omega)$, where $a$ is the semi-major axis, $\lambda$ the mean longitude, $e$ the eccentricity ,$\varpi$ the longitude of the perihelion, $i$ the inclination with respect to the invariable plane, and $\Omega$ the longitude of the ascending node.
 These elements are computed from the heliocentric positions and velocities.

 As made for the solution La2004 of \cite{laskar2004b}, we perform a frequency analysis of the quantities $z_i$ and $\zeta_i$ on $\left[-20:0\right]\MYR$ for the four inner planets and on $\left[-50:0\right]\MYR$ for the four giant planets and Pluto to obtain the proper perihelion precession frequencies $g_i$ and ascending node precession frequencies $s_i$ in table \ref{tab:freqref}.